Skip to content

 What language is Tunisian Arabic?

-Tunisian Arabic is a dialect of Arabic.
+Tunisian Arabic is a dialect of the Arabic language.

 Where is Tunisian Arabic spoken?